dotnet/xharness/README.md

 - `XHARNESS_DISABLE_COLORED_OUTPUT` - disable colored logging so that control characters are not making the logs hard to read
 - `XHARNESS_LOG_WITH_TIMESTAMPS` - enable timestamps for logging
+- `XHARNESS_LOG_TEST_START` - log test start messages, useful to diagnose when tests are hanging.
+Currently only works for WebAssembly.

 ### Arcade/Helix integration